PyCQA/redbaron/docs/tutorial.rst

 previous section and in an attempt to make RedBaron mor please to use, a series of helpers method are provided.

+An example on how you can do that by hand without the helper is provided everytime to teach you the general underlying of (Red)Baron.
+Expect this to be quite low level.

 Other
 =====